vanessahillesheim/ProjetoIntegrador/README.md

 5. Abra um pull request no GitHub.

 ## Licença
-Este projeto está licenciado sob a Licença MIT - veja o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob a Licença MIT - veja o arquivo LICENÇA para mais detalhes.